 A request for proposals in June 2012 elicited responses from Areva, Areva/Mitsubishi, Bulgaria's Risk Engineering Ltd, Westinghouse and WorleyParsons.
 In August 2012 the project company KNPP-New Build plc awarded a contract to Westinghouse Spain to assess the feasibility of two options: a VVER unit using Russian equipment already procured, but with instrumentation and control systems and fuel from Westinghouse, and a turbine-generator from Toshiba; and construction and operation of a western1000-1200 MWe PWR, essentially Westinghouse's AP1000.
 The study was to evaluate the site, radioactive waste and used fuel management, use of existing infrastructure and facilities, licensing, local economic aspects, and the economics of the alternative reactor options.
 Proposals for an Environment Impact Assessment were invited in September 2012.
 A contract for site selection studies was awarded to Risk Engineering Ltd.

 In May 2013 the results of studies and assessments were to be presented to the Council of Ministers for decisions on the technology, the number of units, the capacity, and construction schedule.
 From November the Economy and Energy Minister was in negotiations with Westinghouse, and said that construction of an AP1000 reactor as unit 7 might begin in 2016.
-An EPC contract is being negotiated.
+An EPC contract was being negotiated.
 Evidently the Bulgarian Nuclear Regulatory Agency (NRA) will accept US design certification for the AP1000 with one year of additional review.
 Westinghouse in mid-2014 signed agreements with three local companies for major aspects of the project.
 Westinghouse is responsible for providing all of the plant equipment, design, engineering and fuel for the new unit.